yeungon/In-JavaScript-we-trust/README.md

 We might think that tip = 100 because it is a global variable when declaring with `var` keyword.
 However, it is actually `undefined` because we also have `var tip = 10` INSIDE the function.
 As the variable `tip` is hoisted with default value `undefined`, the final result would be D. We know that `undefined` returns NaN when we try to divide to 2 or multiple with 2.

-If we do not re-declare `var tip = 10;` at the end of the function, we will definately get D.
+If we do not re-declare `var tip = 10;` at the end of the function, we will definately get B.

 JS is fun, right?